Opening Bid: Two Hearts or Two Spades

 A long time ago, when you and I first learned what a weak two was, we embraced the idea of opening with a weak hand so long as we held a 6-card suit, regardless of it's strength.
 Eventually we quit doing that.
 Too many people were finding it profitable to double.
 Most of us today will have at least one of the top three honors and are careful about the vulnerability.

-The other thing about weak two bids is that we found that an opening bid of 2 simply gave too much information to the opponents about the shape and size of the hand without being very preemptive, so most players have quit using the bid, preferring to have that bid show a different hand.
+The other thing about weak two bids is that we found that an opening bid of two diamonds simply gave too much information to the opponents about the size and shape of the hand without being very preemptive, so most players have quit using the bid, preferring to have that bid show a different hand.

 Opener's Rebids after a 3 Response

 If the opener has all three of the top honors he can only have one more jack in the hand at most.
 Still, responder might make a matchpoint decision to play in 3NT instead of the major suit contract.
-Ogust would call that a "Good suit, Bad hand."
-But just how good is it?
-Who knows...
-But this agreement is very accurate.
+If you use the Ogust convention you would bid 3NT, and the hand would be played from the wrong side.
+The lead should come up to your partner's hand, not yours.
+Unlike Ogust, this agreement is very accurate.

 2NT For a Feature